PD0DIB/Nextion_HAM-radio-screens/README.md

 # Nextion_HAM-radio-screens
 In this Repository you can find my latest Nextion screens for HAM Radio, mostly for MMDVM

-PLEASE SEE The docs map for TUTORIALS, WRTIE-UPS and see THE FAQ-PAPERS located in the WIKI section of this repository
+PLEASE SEE The docs map for TUTORIALS, WRITE-UPS and see THE FAQ-PAPERS located in the WIKI section of this repository

 (c) 2018-2020 by Rob van Rheenen (PD0DIB): All rights reserved; read the License statement.